A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Key Points

-- Mendeleev's periodic table organized the known elements into rows (periods) and columns (groups) based on their atomic weight and chemical properties.
+• Mendeleev's periodic table organized the known elements into rows (periods) and columns (groups) based on their atomic weight and recurring chemical properties.
+This arrangement revealed a periodic pattern in element properties.

-- He predicted the existence of undiscovered elements based on gaps in his table, which were later confirmed.
+• He ingeniously predicted the existence and properties of undiscovered elements based on gaps in his table, leaving spaces for these "missing" elements.
+These predictions were later confirmed with the discovery of elements like gallium, germanium, and scandium.

 Main Concepts